SpectraSynthesizer/spectra-specs/README.md

-# spectra-specs
+# Spectra Specifications Examples
-Spectra Specifications Examples
+This repository contains specifications written in the Spectra language that are used for various evaluations.